CREATE: Testing LLMs for Associative Creativity: Metric Validation

 In this section, we report the detailed performance metrics for { \texttt{gpt-oss-120b}} as the evaluator for factuality.
 We annotated 346 relations (triples) and then validated the evaluator against our judgments.
 We report the precision/recall for the binary classification in Table~\ref{tab:classification_report}.
 The balanced accuracy for the evaluator is 0.86.

 The most common sources of errors for this factuality evaluator are, firstly, the model incorrectly identifies and assesses generations involving niche and long tail entities, which points to a knowledge gap.
 Secondly, the model often misinterprets relations and entities leading to false judgments.
 Often if the entity is too general, it is evaluated strictly, even though the relation holds true between the general entities.
-However, the number of false positives are low.
-Table ~\ref{tab:factuality_examples} shows two examples of LLM-as-a-judge judgment on triples generated by one of models in our benchmark evaluation.
+Table ~\ref{tab:factuality_examples} shows two examples of LLM judgment on triples generated by one of models.